andrewj35/494P-Project/README.md

 	  and users who are in the room (sub-user list per room)

 Finished tasks
+	- client can join multiple (selected rooms) --> they can be added to the list
+  - client can list members of a room
+  - client can join a room
 	- client can connect to a server
 	- client can create a room
 	- client can list all rooms